nutanix/kubectl-karbon/README.md

 This kubectl extension allows to quickly connect to an existing karbon cluster without the need to connect to Prism UI.
 It uses the Karbon API to get kubeconfig file and install it on your local system.
+The kubectl extension can be used on Linux, MacOS and Windows.

 ## Demo